Croatia national under-23 football team: History

 Croatia's national under-23 football team was formed for the occasion of the 1993 Mediterranean Games, held in June 1993 in France.
 The team was led by Vlatko Marković.
-It played its first matches during friendlies against Slovenia, as a preparation for the Mediterranean Games.
+Its first matches, the two friendlies against Slovenia, were played as a preparation for the Mediterranean Games.
 The two teams first met on 17 March 1993 in Zaprešić, Croatia, and the second time on 12 May 1993 in Maribor, Slovenia, with both matches ending in a 1–1 draw.
 At the tournament itself, Croatia was in the group with Tunisia, Turkey, and France.
 It played its first match against Tunisia, losing 0–2.
 Its second match against Turkey also ended in defeat, with a score of 2–3.
 A 3–3 draw against France was their last match in the tournament.
-Croatia finished last among ten teams, while Turkey won the tournament.
+Croatia finished last among the ten teams, while Turkey won the tournament.
 The 1993 Mediterranean Games were at the same time the first Croatian encounter with international competitive football after its independence.
 The coach Marković was disappointed with the performance, blaming the "celebrities" within the team, commenting that "the first encounter with the world football shows us how low we have fallen, we're at the tail of all modern football events".

-Croatia's U23 team went on to play against Brazil's U23 team in a friendly which ended in a 1–1 draw.
-Croatia was coached by Martin Novoselac.
-At the time Brazil held the champions title od the 1994 Fifa World Cup and was preparing for the 1996 Olympics in the United States.
+Croatia's U23 team went on to play against Brazil's U23 team in a friendly, which ended in a 1–1 draw.
+Croatia was led by Martin Novoselac.
+At the time Brazil held the champions title of the 1994 FIFA World Cup and was preparing for the 1996 Olympics in the United States.

-Under the leadership of Ivo Šušak, the Croatian U23 team then competed at the 1997 Mediterranean Games, being in the group with Bosnia and Herzegovina and Spain.
+Under the leadership of Ivo Šušak, the Croatian U23 team competed at the 1997 Mediterranean Games, being in the group with Bosnia and Herzegovina and Spain.
 It lost both matches, with scores 0–1 against Bosnia and Herzegovina and 1–2 against Spain, finishing last in its group.
 Italy won the tournament, while Croatia finished 10th among 13 teams.
 The football tournament at the next Mediterranean Games was limited to players aged 21 or younger, with Croatia not participating in future Mediterranean football tournaments.

 In 1998, in Bucharest, Croatia played a friendly against Romania, which at the time had one of the best young football teams.
 Croatia won the match with a 0–1 score.
-Another friendly by Croatia was played in 2013 in Pula against the Netherlands, with Croatia losing 2–3.
+Fifteen years later, in 2013, Croatia played against the Netherlands in Pula, with Croatia losing 2–3.

-Croatia national under-23 football team was formed again in September 2022 to replace Bolivia senior team for a friendly match against Qatar senior team, after Bolivia canceled the match.
-Croatian team was coached by Robert Jarni who also led the Croatia U17 team.
-The match was played on 20 September 2022 in Wiener Neustadt in Austria as preparation for 2022 FIFA World Cup hosted by Qatar, with Croatia winning 0–3.
+The team was formed again in September 2022 to replace Bolivia senior team for a friendly match against Qatar senior team, after Bolivia cancelled the match.
+The Croatian team was led by Robert Jarni who also led the Croatia U17 team.
+The match was played on 20 September 2022 in Wiener Neustadt in Austria as Qatar's preparation for the 2022 FIFA World Cup which they hosted.
+Croatia won 0–3.
+Qatar senior team played a return match against Croatia on 8 June 2023, in Vorau, with Croatia winning 0–1.
+The Croatian team was led by Ognjen Vukojević.